opeik/tekken-handbook/Basics/Movement.md

 ### Tracking
 Every attack in Tekken tracks a certain amount, from none to homing, which will track approximately 180° in front of you.
-The more an attack tracks, the better chance it has to hit if your opponent is side stepping.
-Typically in Tekken, if back dashing is not effective, sidestep instead since these attacks usually have poor tracking.
+The more an attack tracks the better chance it has to hit if your opponent is side stepping.
+Typically if back dashing against a move is not effective then sidestep instead, since these attacks usually have poor tracking.

 ### Input
 To side step, input